NikKowPHP/mi/src/content/book/en/chapters/chapter-6.md

 It was a powerful Status reward, framed not as a request for help, but as a consultation with an expert.
 It honored Jane's core identity.
 Maria then deployed a second, more direct form of vulnerability.
 "Honestly?
 I'm also asking because my attempts to connect with you have been a total disaster," she admitted.
 "I'm trying to learn how to lead this team better, and it's clear I can't do that without your trust."

 The raw honesty, combined with the respect for Jane's expertise, surprised her.
-It was a tiny crack in the wall, built on a slow process of demonstrating competence and respect over time.
+It was a tiny crack in the wall, built not on feelings, but on a foundation of respect.
+Her investigation was revealing a second, crucial element: connection wasn't enough.
+She also had to understand the mechanics of trust.

 #### 🧠 **The Science and Practice of Trust**